 This procedure includes an honest commitment to provide his clients with a luxury interior design to suit their needs, and these will contain a faultless finish that exudes glamour and elegance.
 “My design mantra is to be bold or go home!
 I always tell anyone who will listen that you should not give a client a scheme that they could have achieved themselves – what is the point of that?
 Translate what they want into something that will give them complete enjoyment, and then add the pizazz!”

-So, having dealt with other people’s homes and gained more than 25 years invaluable experience, what would his own, perfect home contain?
+So, as a luxury interior designer in London having dealt with other people’s homes and gained more than 25 years invaluable experience, what would his own, perfect home contain?
 “In terms of rooms, I would have a reception room, an open plan dining area and kitchen, a guest WC, three en suite bedrooms, a study, a media room with all the mod cons and, if possible, a small gym.”

 And what would it look like?
 “My ideal changes on a daily basis, depending on which project I am working on but I would have to say I veer towards contemporary.
 I like unfussy but well-detailed joinery, luxury kitchens and luxury bathrooms should consist of more than one element so ideally stone mixed with mosaic, big windows, lots of finishes, and a moody colour scheme.”